Header image for Simulink to Cloud blog post

 Simulink to Cloud: Deploying Digital Twins with Docker and UDP

-simulink udp digital-twin docker python
+simulink udp digital-twin docker python skill

 Today, I’m building a Simulink model that I’ll deploy to a Dockerized environment and integrate with other components to build an application that will run 24/7.
 Although the model is simple, the architecture is a good starting point for building hybrid digital twins for predictive maintenance and monitoring applications.
 I’ll show you how to transform a Simulink model into a portable binary that acts as a lightweight live digital twin within a Docker composition.